SilentComics/Strip/silentcomics/README.md

 ## Features:

-One column, Large images, custom posts, comics, webcomics, large images, 3 column footer widget
+One column, Large images, comics custom posts, webcomics, large images, 3 columns footer widget

 ## Extra features
 Not part of the theme but suggested to display comics: